CarlFK/video-stack-deploy/docs/gateway.rst

 ================

 Adding additional machines to the Voctomix setup usually requires a dedicated network.
-This is because the Opsis capture stream uses the hostname of the Voctomix machine (``voctomix1`` in our example).
-If the provided network does hostname DNS resolution correctly, a gateway and dedicated network are not needed.
-In this case you can skip this step and `setup the Opsis machine`_ instead.
+This is because the Opsis capture stream is directed to the hostname of the Voctomix machine (``voctomix1`` in our example).
+If the ``voctomix1`` hostname is available in the local DNS (e.g. from its DHCP lease), then this should work and you can skip this step and setup the `Opsis machine`_ instead.
+If not, we would recommend using out gateway and a dedicated network.

 If it does not, then you must configure a gateway to provide the DNS resolution to a dedicated network.
 For more complex setups this is recommended, as the gateway also provides PXE booting and the ability to automatically configure machines on initial boot.

-1. Install Debian Stable on another machine.
+1. Install Debian Stable on another machine in the same manner you installed the `Voctomix`_ machine.
 Make the hostname ``gw``.
-If you are using a netinstall image, only install the base system and, optionally, the SSH server.
-Do not install Xorg or a desktop environment as these are installed by Ansible.

 2. If your gateway is to a wireless network, make sure this is configured and working